 Landini’s not smoking a lot of cannabis either, just enough to take the edge off before he sets out on one of his runs.
 During training runs, he enjoys having a smoke at approximately the middle of his run, while on race days he likes to save his cannabis for the 30 km point.
 That isn’t to say that he hasn’t done his full share of marathons high from start to finish.

 It isn’t just during or before workouts and exercising that cannabis is being used either.
-With many athletes utilizing topical cannabis creams to help ease the pain associated with muscle and joint pain.
-Many athletes are steering clear of the high THC cannabis strains and oils, instead focusing on cannabis strains which have a healthy balance between CBD and THC or are higher in CBD than THC.
-It’s the THC which is responsible for the psychoactive effects of cannabis, while CBD is more therapeutic.
+Many athletes utilizing topical cannabis creams to help ease the pain associated with muscle and joint pain.
+Many athletes are steering clear of the high THC cannabis strains and oils, instead of focusing on cannabis strains that have a healthy balance between CBD and THC or are higher in CBD than THC.
+It’s the THC that is responsible for the psychoactive effects of cannabis, while CBD is more therapeutic.

 If you haven’t tried cannabis before and don’t enjoy the idea of smoking it, there are other ways to enjoy its benefits.
 There are a variety of different cannabis oils, cannabis concentrates, edibles, and cannabis vape juices.
 Cannabis is a truly versatile product which is what makes it so appealing to so many users.
 And if you prefer not to be stoned, try the CBD route to help with recovery.

 Even though Adrian Landini uses the ganja to enhance his endurance training, we don’t necessarily recommend actually being high when performing high-intensity weight training.
 Some folks have said that being under the influence of marijuana affects their body’s ability to sweat properly.
-Others have said they struggle generating maximum speed and power when stoned.
-When we are lifting heavy or with maximum intensity, we always want to be sure to train safe, smart, and for most of us, sober.
+Others have said they struggle to generate maximum speed and power when stoned.
+When we are lifting heavy or with maximum intensity, we always want to be sure to train safely, smartly, and for most of us, sober.